Drinking Water Testing Lab

 More information on bottled water is available from the International Bottled Water Association (IBWA), which represents most US bottlers.

-Bottled water and plastic waste
+Additional research shows bottled water and plastic waste is a consern.

 According to the Natural Resource Defense Council, in 2006, the equivalent of 2 billion half-liter bottles of water were shipped to U.S. ports, creating thousands of tons of pollution which contributes to global warming.
 In New York City alone, the transportation of bottled water from Western Europe released an estimated 3,800 tons of pollution into the atmosphere.
 In California, 18 million gallons of bottled water were shipped in from Fiji in 2006, producing about 2,500 tons of pollution.

 And while the bottles come from far away, most of them end up close to home—in a landfill.
 Most bottled water comes in recyclable PET plastic bottles, but consumers only recycle about 13 percent of the bottles we use.
 In 2005, 2 million tons of plastic water bottles ended up clogging landfills instead of being recycled.

 Why use Torrent Laboratory for drinking water testing?